Single Rooms > Aasa

 Room Facilities Inside: High-raised double bed with a little staircase, sofa, WiFi, fans, small desk, tile/marble floor, wardrobe/clothes rack, separate bathroom (hot & cold water), towels, linen, soaps.

 Room Facilities Outside: Private entrance and patio with table and chairs.
+All guests are welcome to use our training racks.

 Max Occupancy: 2 - 3 (2 adults or 2 adults and a child)